WassimMaj/team_MiaouMiaou/index.md

 {% include bias_n_3b3.html %}

-If we at each step we picked a random article, we would get proportions that roughly match the overall distribution of the dataset
+If we at each step we picked a random article, we would get proportions that roughly match the overall distribution of the dataset (the solid line on the graph).
+We can clearly see a difference <mark> ** Do a statistical test ** </mark>.
+People tend to pick articles with a right bias or no bias more than expected, and less articles with a left bias, no matter what article they come from.
+Do people tend to avoid articles with a left-leaning bias ?

+We cannot say for sure ; other parameters can come into play.
+For example, do articles link to different kind of articles depending on their bias ?
+<mark> Faire un plot sur les biais des articles linké par rapport au biais de l'article sur lequel on est ? </mark>

 ### Conclusion